cryptocoinjs/secp256k1-node/README.md

 **Returns**: Buffer, if no callback is given a 72-byte signature is returned

-signCompact(sercetKey, msg, cb, sig, recid:)
+secp256k1.signCompact(sercetKey, msg, cb, sig, recid:)
 -----------------------------
 Create a compact ECDSA signature (64 byte + recovery id).
 Runs asyncously if given a callback